 Ways to support a student who may be struggling with mental health and where to go for help.

-Healthy Academics Instructional Toolkit
+Healthy Academics Toolkit

-A toolkit from University Health Services to equip faculty, staff, teaching assistants, and advisors.
+An instructional toolkit from University Health Services to equip faculty, staff, teaching assistants, and advisors.

-Classroom Resources
+Classroom resources

-Class Attendance
+Class attendance

 Information about class attendance and absences, as well as guidance for faculty in making decisions for flexibility requests.